b13/ddev-stirling-pdf/README.md

 ## API Key

-After start, see `.ddev/stirling-pdf/extraConfigs/settings.yml` -> AutomaticallyGenerated -> key
+Go to `https://<project-name>.ddev.site:8064/account` and copy the API key.
-to get the API Key
+This will be stored in the database.

 ## Login